ShawnPence/ShawnPence/README.md

  sysadmin responsibilities.
 My love of automating away my routine tasks lead me away from systems administration to full-time developer roles.

 I'm a bookworm with a passion for lifelong learning.
 Check my status on GitHub to see what I'm currently reading.
-You can also find a list of recommended books and other learning resources on my personal website.
+There is also a list of recommended books and other learning resources on my personal website.

-You can find out more about me at my personal website [https://shawnpence.com/about](https://shawnpence.com/about).
+To learn more about me, see my personal website [https://shawnpence.com/about](https://shawnpence.com/about).

 ### 💻 Experience